By Ken Grauer, MD

 with severe pulmonary disease.

-Clinical Scenario: The 12-lead electrocardiogram (ECG) and accompanying lead II rhythm strip in the Figure were obtained from a 74-year-old man with severe pulmonary disease.
+Clinical Scenario: The 12-lead ECG and accompanying lead II rhythm strip in the Figure were obtained from a 74-year-old man with sever pulmonary disease.
 The computer interpreted this tracing as showing normal sinus rhythm.
 Do you agree?